Constructing cities, deconstructing scaling laws: Acknowledgements

 \section{Acknowledgements}

 EA, EH, PF, AJ and MB acknowledge the support of ERC Grant 249393-ERC-2009-AdG.
+EH acknowledges support from J. M. Epstein's NIH Director's Pioneer Award, number DP1OD003874 from the National Institute of Health.
 Useful discussions with Luis Bettencourt, and Geoffrey West of the Santa Fe Institute, and Jos\'e Lobo of Arizona State University helped clarify many issues.
-HY acknowledge the support of grants from the Rockefeller Foundation and the James McDonnell Foundation (no. 220020195).
+HY acknowledges the support of grants from the Rockefeller Foundation and the James McDonnell Foundation (no. 220020195).